-When I was little (in the 70s), my mom’s best friend had a roommate who dated an exchange student from Iran.
-He made this Iranian Kebob for a dinner party one night, and my mom loved it.
+When I was little (in the 70s), my mom’s best friend’s roommate dated an exchange student from Iran.
+He made this Iranian Kebob recipe for a dinner party one night, and my mom loved it.
 The recipe has been in our family for 40 years now, so I don’t know how authentic it is anymore, I don’t even know if Kebob is the real name for it, but we love it.

 I should add that my mom loves to mix all of her food together, so that’s how I grew up eating this.
 Maybe you’re actually supposed to serve this on a plate with meat, rice, and tomato separate, but that’s not how I grew up eating it.

 I also made my own changes to this recipe once I became dairy intolerant.
 (The recipe I learned from my mom called for a 1/2 stick of butter!)
-However, I’ve made the dairy free version for my mom several times, and she likes it just as well (at least that’s what she tells me).
+However, I’ve made the dairy free version for my mom several times.
+Thankfully, she likes it just as well (at least that’s what she tells me).

 Iranian Kebob Recipe

 - 4 eggs separate the whites and yolks

 - 1 onion diced in large pieces

 - 3 cups rice, cooked

 - In a blender, mix the egg whites, onion, turmeric and salt and pepper.
 Blend until liquified.

 - Put the ground beef in a large bowl and our the blender mixture on top of the ground beef and mix together with hands.
 (The mix will be very wet at this point.)